-- 52. Appendix C of the Integrated Code Guidance sets out the interpretation of the purpose of material uncertainty disclosure in the Integrated Code Guidance and in this supplementary guidance. - 53.
-This supplementary guidance further adopts the interpretation that central bank liquidity insurance is a normal funding source for a bank and should not be regarded as being outside the normal course of business or as being provided on other than normal terms for a bank.
-If access to those facilities is judged necessary to maintain the viability of the bank, then as long as there is a high level of confidence that those facilities will be accessible by the bank to a sufficient extent and over a sufficient time period to enable them to withstand the anticipated liquidity shock, the board should be able to conclude that the bank will remain viable for the foreseeable future. - 54.
-Given that the overarching conditions of access to these facilities include that the bank must be judged to be solvent by the Bank of England, when it lends under the facility, that the bank must provide sufficient collateral and that there must be a credible path to a point where access is no longer required, these are critical matters which will need to be considered in order to conclude that the bank will remain solvent and viable for the foreseeable future.
-There may be other conditions that have to be met too.
+- 55. This supplementary guidance implements the recommendation of the Panel that central bank liquidity insurance is a normal funding source and is not therefore unusual for a bank.
+If access to those facilities is judged necessary to maintain the viability of the bank, then the board will need to assess its level of confidence as to whether those facilities will be available to the bank to a sufficient extent and over a sufficient time period to enable them to withstand the anticipated liquidity shock, and as to whether the bank: - (a) will continue to have realistic alternatives to liquidation and cessation of trading (and will therefore be able to continue to adopt the going concern basis of accounting) for the foreseeable future; and - (b) will be able to continue in operation and meet its liabilities as they fall due over the period of assessment they have selected for purposes of the board's statement on viability under Code Provision C.2.2. - 56.
+Given that the overarching conditions of access to these facilities include that the bank must be judged to be solvent by the Bank of England, when it lends under the facility, that the bank must provide sufficient collateral and that there must be a credible path to a point where access is no longer required, these are critical matters which will need to be considered in order for the board to conclude on these matters.